 Allow me to share with you a parable.
 2 men, Peter and John, came together to strike an agreement with each other.
 Peter will lend to John $100,000 with the understanding that John will pay Peter a guaranteed 4% p.a. with no risk of losing the capital.
 The deal was done and John took the $100,000 he borrowed from Peter and invested it.

 At the end of the year, John made 7% from his own investments and as agreed, paid Peter 4%.
-Peter became angry with John and insisted that John pays him more, since he had made more with his money.
-Although that was not the original agreement, John was prepared to change the agreement but told Peter that in the same way, if he loses money in his investments, in the future, Peter must be prepared to get lesser than 4% or even suffer capital loss.
+Peter became angry with John and insisted that John pays him more since he had made more with his money.
+Although that was not the original agreement, John was prepared to change the agreement but told Peter that in the same way, if he loses money in his investments, in the future, Peter must be prepared to get lesser than 4% or even suffer a capital loss.
 Peter was fuming mad.
 He scolded John for being untrustworthy as getting a guaranteed 4% p.a. with no capital loss was what they agreed upon.

 By now, you will understand that I am referring to the interest rates we are getting from our CPF accounts.
 Our CPF is invested into special issues of the Singapore Government Securities (SGS) (otherwise known as Singapore Government Bonds) as they are rated AAA and deemed very safe.
 These bonds are issued specifically to the Board to meet its interest and other obligations.
 They do not have quoted market values and the Board cannot trade them in the market.
 The CPF Board currently guarantees that we will get a minimum return of 2.5% p.a. for OA and 4% p.a. for Special Account (SA), Medisave Account (MA) and RA.
 OA interest is lower because OA is in essence, no different from a special purpose demand deposit – savings are withdrawable on demand primarily for housing.
 By investing it in Special SGS, we are effectively lending our monies to the Singapore government for a guaranteed 2.5% p.a. to 4% p.a. with very low risk.
 If the monies are subsequently invested by our government and reap higher returns, I do not think it is fair for us to demand a higher return for our CPF monies because we cannot ask for a higher return without taking on higher risk.
 But what if one wants to take higher risk and get higher than CPF returns?
 There is then the CPF Investment Scheme (CPFIS), which allows him to invest his CPF on his own.
 Why doesn’t CPF Board invest it on our behalf?
 Because the primary purpose of CPF is to help us meet our basic retirement, and as such, the investment objective should then be one of capital preservation rather than growth.

 Over the past 2 weeks, plenty of numbers and statistics were brought up to discredit the CPF and its custodian.
 But let us not be lost in numbers and statistics and forget the purpose.
-It is not that numbers are not important.
-They are, but they exist to serve a purpose, and must be discussed in that context.
-We can continue to debate on how the current CPF should be improved.
+It is not that the numbers are not important.
+They are, but they exist to serve a purpose and must be discussed in that context.
+We can continue to debate how the current CPF should be improved.
 But we should never cast doubt on its intention.
 Because once public trust is lost, the psychological defence of my country is broken.

 We do not charge a fee at the first consultation meeting.
 If you would like an honest second opinion on your current investment portfolio, financial and/or retirement plan, make an appointment with us today.